carlosjennings1991/stock-analysis/README.md

 ## Conclusion

 The two scripts accomplish their goal, to showcase and format the 12 stocks for two years, and they both do it quickly.
 However, each has their pros and cons.
+Furthermore, editing (refactoring) code yields mixed results.
+One one hand, you can improve the code, make it perform better, more elegant, easier to scale.
+On the other hand, editing code gets messy quickly.
+A tangled knot of comments and half-finished code can emerge.
+Fortunately, even the refactored code isn't that confusing to read.

 ### Conclusion - Original Script